ashoksteelers12/nfl_mock_draft_simulator/README.md

 ## Project-Description
 Performs a 7-round mock draft from a user requested year (2020 - present).
-Data is manually gathered from various sites into Excel files.
+Data is manually gathered from various sites into Excel/Text files.
 The program goes through the draft order for each round selecting the best player, based on several factors, for each team.
 The results are then pasted into text files for viewing.